Nava Bharat: Central Chronicle

-Digital Presence
+Digital presence

 Navabharat entered the digital world so that the news reaches their readers on time with their convenience.
 They started publishing E-Papers for Navabharat and Navarashtra as substitutes for the print copy.
 Navabharat and Navarashtra also have their separate Web Portal.
 They also have three applications namely Navabharat Shorts, Navabharat App and Navarashtra App which are available for both the iOS & Android devices.
 Navabharat and Navarashtra are available on the social media platforms like Facebook, Twitter, Instagram, Pinterest and YouTube.

-Social Initiatives
+Social initiatives

 An organisation must never ignore its responsibilities towards society and should take necessary steps for the benefit of society.
 Like many other newspapers Navabharat, has also undertaken some responsibilities and social initiatives to create awareness in the society.
 Latur earthquake caused the firm to organize a relief camp in order to provide food and shelter to the victims of the disaster.
 Also in the year 1991 when the Mowad flood in Nagpur district, affected thousands of lives, as a part of social responsibility, the organization allied funds and contributed to the affected to rebuild their houses and start all over again.
 Navabharat to create awareness in the society conducted health checkup camps free of cost for every class of the society.
 Navabharat also conducted zero load shedding where they helped to solve the load shedding issues which were faced by the people of Nagpur.
-Many other initiatives and campaigns were conducted by the organization such as the ‘No Parking Board’, Healthy Mornings, Wall graffiti, Zero Mile Campaign, and Swachh Nagpur Sundar Nagpur have turned out to be great examples of social responsibility and awareness among the society.
+Many other initiatives and campaigns were conducted by the organization such as the 'No Parking Board', Healthy Mornings, Wall graffiti, Zero Mile Campaign, and Swachh Nagpur Sundar Nagpur have turned out to be great examples of social responsibility and awareness among the society.

-Community Networks
+Community networks

 Navabharat provides a platform to the communities to come together and connect.
 This has resulted in the genesis of Suruchi, Gurukul, Second Innings, Gen Nex & Udaan.
 Community networks help people to come together.

+Editions

-EditionsNavaBharat is published from the following places:
+NavaBharat is published from the following places: